 - A notice for new Allied Members sent to all brewing member contacts

 - Listing on website with logo and link to your website

-- Invitation to our three annual membership meetings
+- Invitation to two membership meetings each year

 - Display at any meeting with no separate booth fee (dependent on space and availability)